K-Sz-Zielinski/TFOP-SG1-Utility-for-Uploads-to-ExoFOP/README.md

 - Prints detected date, observatory, and filters.
 - Prints **per-filter** recognized files and reasons for any rejections.
 - Prints missing required/optional items per filter; for multi-filter runs, also prints a global note for `_notes.txt`.
-In single-filter runs, no separate “Global files” line is shown.

 ---